 Real Courage Means Asking for Help

 When we live with humility, we go through life with both an open heart and an open mind.
 This is where faith begins.
 We learn that we don’t have all the answers and we learn that that’s okay.
 We learn we can ask for help.
-If you or someone you love is struggling with a substance abuse problem, please don’t hesitate to give Ocean Recovery a call today.
-We have been helping men and women recover from addiction since 2002.
-And we would be honored to part a part of your recovery journey.
-Real courage means asking for help., Ocean Recovery is ready to answer.
+If you or someone you love is struggling with a substance abuse problem or seeking eating disorder treatment in California, please don’t hesitate to give Ocean Recovery a call today.
+Our Newport Beach drug rehab has been helping men and women recover from addiction since 2002.
+And we would be honored to be a part of your recovery journey.
+Real courage means asking for help.
+Ocean Recovery is ready to answer.

 Ocean Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial policy.

 1. Wilson B. Alcoholics Anonymous: The Big Book.
 Courier Dover Publications; 2019.